France to provide 2 satellites, receiving station to Poland - NewsBreak

 Croatia rings in New Year as fully integrated EU member

-ZAGREB, Croatia (AP) — At the stroke of midnight on Saturday, Croatia switched to the shared European currency, the euro, and removed dozens of border checkpoints to join the world’s largest passport-free travel area.
-It marked a fresh start for the small Balkan nation of 4 million people...
+At the stroke of midnight on Saturday, Croatia switched to the shared European currency, the euro, and removed dozens of border checkpoints to join the world's largest passport-free travel area, completing a dream conceived 30 years ago when it fought a war for independence from Yugoslavia in which 20,000 people were killed and hundreds of thousands displaced

 Russia-Ukraine war at a glance: what we know on day 312 of the invasion